What is Product Design?

 - Test the solution

-Sackett also points out that although it’s arranged in a linear way, the design process doesn’t necessarily move in a linear path.
+Sackett also points out that the design process doesn’t necessarily move in a linear path, although arranged linearly.
 Sometimes the results learned in a given step lead the team back to repeat or refine an earlier step.

 What Types of Tools Do Product Designers Use?